 The Rebirth collection.

 We make all garments in our Rebirth collection with at least 70% recycled fibers– because why throw away or waste material we can turn into new products?
-Over the years, we've launched a few bits and pieces and called it Rebirth, but starting today, Rebirth is a recurring concept.
+Over the years, we've launched a few bits and pieces and called it Rebirth, but today, Rebirth is a recurring concept.